Question

 - Open a ticket and view the events.
 For steps on viewing events of a ticket, see the article: Viewing all events of a ticket.

 CAPTCHA is enabled by default to mitigate spam attacks on your web form.
 You can require your end-users to register and verify their email to access the web form.
-For more information, see the article: Requiring that your users register to use Zendesk.
+For more information, see the article: Requiring your users register to use Zendesk.

 If your Zendesk account has been spammed and you suddenly need to bulk delete these spam tickets, instead of manually deleting them, there are different ways to do it and they are all outlined in this article: How can I bulk delete spam tickets in Zendesk?